 All Power Corrupts

 And absolute power corrupts absolutely.
 The more you relinquish control of your business to LinkedIn, the more absolute their power over you.
-The problem is, LinkedIn itself is not invested in the recruiting business, and they are definitely not invested in your recruiting business.
+LinkedIn is not invested in the recruiting business; consequently, you are not their investment.
 They could change their entire business model tomorrow, leaving you and your agency in the lurch.
 So when you build your entire empire on someone else’s sand, don’t be surprised when they kick over your castle.

 Guilty by Association